Don’t Miss Cops’ Old School Donuts and Drip Coffee

-For his second Toronto cafe, Australian barista Alex White revisits the iconic crime-busting and oh-so-satisfying duo: coffee and donuts
+For his second Toronto cafe, Australian barista Alex White, owner of Cops, revisits the iconic crime-busting and oh-so-satisfying duo: coffee and donuts

-He may not like the smell of Timmies, but barista and cafe owner Alex White understands its nostalgic draw.
+Alex White may not like the smell of Timmies, but Toronto’s Cops barista and cafe owner understands its nostalgic draw.
 He has similar feelings about Macca’s – better known here as McDonald’s – where he would eat McChicken and Big Mac sandwiches as a kid growing up in Sydney, Australia.

 “People love the good old days,” he says, sitting on a pink bleacher-style bench inside of Cops, his new drip coffee and mini donut shop in Toronto.
 Tucked on a side street at Adelaide and Spadina, the blush-coloured space features a limited menu (one type of drip, two donut options) that taps into memories of ordering piping hot, mini donuts from vendors at the Ex – an association White, sporting a backwards baseball cap, encourages.